 Beginning Formation: Line up teams of five or six people in “relay fashion”.
 A pile of five hoops should be placed at the head of the line.

-- Team members should link up by holding hands, either side by side or “elephant” style.
+- Team members should link up by holding hands, either side by side or “elephant” style (for Covid safety you can use batons or other supplies they can hold onto, so they are not in contact with each other).

 - On GO, the first person sends the hoop down one at a time toward the back of the line.